sedol1339/files/papers.md

 	year = {2016},
 	url = {https://proceedings.neurips.cc/paper/2016/hash/3fab5890d8113d0b5a4178201dc842ad-Abstract.html}
 }
   - In LSTM the number of parameters grows proportionally to the square of the size of the memory, making them unsuitable for problems requiring large amounts of long-term memory.
-Recently memory augmented neural networks (MANNs) such as Neural Turing Machines and Memory Networks decoupled the memory capacity from the number of model parameters.
+Recently memory augmented neural networks (we will denote as MANNs) such as Neural Turing Machines and Memory Networks decoupled the memory capacity from the number of model parameters.
 Nonetheless, MANNs have had limited success in real world application.
-  - TODO
+(IMO, in Memory Networks the memory actually IS the model parameters, since the memory is extracted from the whole train set)
+  - We present SAM (sparse access memory).
+Comparing to Memory Networks, all writes to and reads from external memory are constrained to a sparse subset of the memory words using approximate nearest neighbor.
+Secondly, we introduce a sparse memory management scheme that tracks memory usage and finds unused blocks of memory for recording new information.
+  - From "Large Memory Layers with Product Keys": their (SAM's) approach relies on an external indexing structure, which is approximate and needs to be relearned regularly while training the neural network to avoid a catastrophic drift.

 @article{Lample2019Jul,
 	author = {Lample, Guillaume and Sablayrolles, Alexandre and Ranzato, Marc'Aurelio and Denoyer, Ludovic and J{\ifmmode\acute{e}\else\'{e}\fi}gou, Herv{\ifmmode\acute{e}\else\'{e}\fi}},